ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 #### GET

-Returns a JSON object with the entire users list
+Returns a JSON object with the entire users list.
+User must be logged in to access this.

+REACT DEV >> _You need to have a way to retrieve the token that is generated._

+---

+## /users/register

 #### POST

 The request body must include a unique username and a password.
 It can optionally include a name, role, email, and phone number.

+---

+## /users/login

+#### POST

+The request body must include a unique username and a password matching what is on the database.

+REACT DEV >> _You need to have a way to store the token that is generated.
+LocalStorage(setItem) is a simple way_

 ---